-The High Sheriff of Lancashire’s Young Citizen of the Year 2013
+Blackpool teen named The High Sheriff of Lancashire Young Citizen of the Year!

-Winners and runners up are selected by the High Sheriff and a panel of judges from the Lancashire Partnership Against Crime (LANPAC), Lancashire Constabulary, BAE Systems and the former High Sheriff Rodney Swarbrick, who initiated the award.
+The winner and runners-up were selected by the High Sheriff and a panel of judges from Lancashire Partnership Against Crime (LANPAC), Lancashire Constabulary, BAE Systems and former High Sheriff Rodney Swarbrick, who initiated the award.

 As the winner, Rachael received £250, a specially commissioned trophy and a certificate from Lancashire’s High Sheriff and Chief Constable.
 She was also awarded £250 for her chosen charity, which was Trinity Hospice..
 As runners-up, both Brooke and Savannah receive £100 and a certificate.

 High Sheriff Ann Dean said: “Young people can sometimes get a bad press because, often, the majority are let down by the actions of a few.
 I am delighted to be able to reverse that trend by celebrating and promoting the achievements of young people instead, as the Young Citizen Awards are a fantastic way to highlight the valuable contribution that young people make to the communities in which they live.”

 BAE Systems were once again title sponsor for this year’s awards, and are proud to be associated with the scheme.

 Ian Wood, Samlesbury Site Director at BAE Systems, added: “We are proud to be associated with this scheme.
 It is refreshing to come across an award that recognises and celebrates young people’s achievements, and acknowledges the contribution they make to the communities where they live or work.
 ‘Making a difference in the community’ is an easy thing to say, but it takes drive, determination and dedication to actually make it happen, and these are attributes that all of the finalists have displayed.”